-Hemphill is the longest thoroughfare of the South Side.
-And a tour of it reminds us of what homes and commercial buildings of ninety, even one hundred years ago looked like.
+A tour of Hemphill Street reminds us of what homes and commercial buildings of ninety, even one hundred years ago looked like.
 Seen along Hemphill Street, from north to south:

 The huge Justin Boot Company building occupies most of the block bounded on the west by the 200 block of Hemphill and on the east by the 200 block of Jennings at Daggett Avenue.
 Fort Worth High School stood on that block until the school burned in 1910.

-But the Justin building began life in 1911 as the Exline-Reimers printing plant.
+But the Justin building began life in 1911 as the Reimers printing plant.
 Clip is from the December 19, 1915 Star-Telegram.

 Gustavus Adolphus Lutheran Church at 400 Hemphill.